pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/teams.md

 ---

 {{% notes "info" %}}
-Teams are only available to organizations using Pulumi Enterprise.
+Teams are only available to organizations using Pulumi Enterprise Edition and Pulumi Business Critical Edition.
 To learn more about our editions visit our [pricing page]({{< relref "/pricing" >}}).
 {{% /notes %}}